 Communicating with others

-Children with Asperger syndrome can hear what others say to them, and they know what the words mean, but they don't pick up the 'non-verbal' part of communication, so they often don't get the full message.
+Children with ASD can hear what others say to them, and they know what the words mean, but they don't pick up the 'non-verbal' part of communication, so they often don't get the full message.

-Kids with Asperger syndrome can talk well but they get confused a lot because they do not understand the feelings that other people have.
+Kids can talk well but they get confused a lot because they do not understand the feelings that other people have.

-Kids who have Asperger syndrome may have problems understanding that they have to listen as well as talk.
+Kids may have problems understanding that they have to listen as well as talk.

-- They may have problems making friends.
+- Children with ASD may have problems making friends.
 They often want to have friends, and they can feel very lonely, but they don't know how to be a friend.